ANZPRA Executive Committee

 PRESIDENT: NATALIE HANNAN

-Natalie Hannan is a NHMRC RD Wright CDF Fellow, who leads the Therapeutics Discovery Group (part of the Translational Obstetrics Group) at the University of Melbourne.
-Dr. Hannan’s research focuses on developing novel therapeutic strategies to combat serious pregnancy complications, especially preeclampsia, hypertension in pregnancy and fetal growth restriction.
-Natalie is a staunch ambassador women in STEM and is passionate about reducing the gender bias women face in our field.
+Associate Professor Natalie Hannan is a NHMRC RD Wright CDF Fellow, who leads the Therapeutics Discovery and Vascular Function in Pregnancy Group at the University of Melbourne.
+A/Prof Hannan’s research focuses on understanding the dysfunctional placenta and developing novel therapeutic strategies to combat serious pregnancy complications, especially preeclampsia, hypertension in pregnancy and fetal growth restriction.
+Natalie is also the Associate Dean for Diversity and Inclusion of the Faculty of MDHS at the University of Melbourne, she is a staunch ambassador women in STEM and is passionate about reducing the gender bias women face in our field.

 Dr Sarah Marshall is an NHMRC Early Career Research Fellow located at the Ritchie Centre, Monash University/Monash Medical Centre.
 Here, she is undertaking her first post-doctoral position with A/Prof Kirsten Palmer.
 Dr Marshall’s research focuses on investigating potential treatments to target and improve maternal and placental blood vessel function in complicated pregnancies.